 Alltrails has a great overview of the best trails in Montezuma National Wildlife Refuge.

-Next, head into Seneca Falls and stop at Women’s Rights National Historical Park, which tells the story of the first Women’s Rights Convention held in Seneca Falls, NY on July 19-20,1848.
 Check out the visitor center, the historic homes, ad the Wesleyan Chapel.
 The grounds are open every day, but the visitor center is only open between Thursday and Sunday, 10 am – 4 pm.
 This national historic park is free to visit.

 Next, a stop at Montezuma Winery and Marsh Distillery in Seneca Falls.
 This Finger Lakes winery is more of a quirky gift shop with a tasting counter, but the staff is friendly, and for a small fee, you can score a souvenir wine glass so you don’t have to drink out of your camp mug when you get to your campsite.
-We walked away with the Dragonfly black currant and apple wine, which went well with our s’mores.

-Day 2: Where to Stay
+Day 2: Where to Stay in Seneca Falls

-Want to spend some more time in historic Seneca Falls?
 The Gould Hotel is located right downtown and features chic furnishings and modern amenities.
-The Gould Hotel opened in 1920 to much fanfare, and it is still one of the best places to stay in the area!
-We love staying in boutique hotels that allow us to walk everywhere.
-A restaurant on the first floors serves up contemporary Italian cuisine, and dogs are permitted for an extra fee.
+It opened in 1920 to much fanfare, and it is still one of the best places to stay in the area!

 If you’d rather pitch your tent or park your RV, head to Cayuga Lake State Park.
 This expansive park is located at the northern tip of Cayuga Lake, just a few miles from Montezuma Winery.
-Campsites are spacious and private with electric hook-ups.
-There’s a great playground for the kids and a nice swimming beach that everyone will enjoy.

 Day 3: New York’s Tallest Waterfall and a Yurt on a Forest Farm